ReClassNET/ReClass.NET/README.md

 ## Compiling
 If you want to compile ReClass.NET just fork the repository and open the ReClass.NET.sln file.
+Compile the project and copy the dependencies to the output folder.

 ## Screenshots
 Process Selection